-According to Slavin (2005) there are some

-advantages of Student Teams-Achievement Divisions (STAD) academically and socially in teaching process.
-The benefits are (a) increasing students' academic achievement, (b) students' self-esteem, increasing individual and group responsibility, mutual assistance relationship and verbal (c) communication, and increasing motivation in learning.
-Moreover, Jollife (2007) summarizes the advantages of cooperative learning-STAD-are academic achievement, interpersonal relationship, psychological health and social competence.

-In addition, according to Millis (2002),the advantages using cooperative learning such STAD: as providing a shared cognitive set of information between students, motivating students to learn the material, ensuring that students construct their own knowledge, providing formative feedback, developing social and group skills necessary for success outside the classroom. andpromoting positive interaction between members of different cultural and socioeconomic groups.
+According to Slavin (2005) there are some advantages of Student Teams-Achievement Divisions (STAD)academically and socially teaching process.
+The benefits are (a) students' increasing academic achievement, (b) increasing students' self-esteem, individual and group responsibility, assistance mutual relationship and verbal communication, and (c) increasing motivation in learning.
+Moreover, Jollife (2007) summarizes the advantages of cooperative learning-STAD-are academic achievement. interpersonal relationship, psychological health and social competence.
+In addition, according to Millis (2002), the advantages of using cooperative learning as STAD:providing a shared cognitive set of information between students, motivating students to learn the material, ensuring that students construct their own knowledge, providing formative feedback, developing social and group skills necessary for success outside the classroom, and promoting positive interaction between members of different cultural and socioeconomic groups.

-According to Curtis (Millis), disadvantages of cooperative learning-STAD technique: (1) students going at different speeds.
+According to Curtis (Millis), disadvantages of cooperative learning-STAD technique:(1) students going at different speeds.
 It means that the students who need more time to understand the work may feel frustated at being left behind.
-In contrast, the students who learn faster may feel delayed to wait for the students who learn more slowly,(2) Leadership dynamic.
+In contrast, the students who learn faster may feel delayed to wait for the students who more slowly.(2) Leadership dynamic.
 It means that there is certain group dynamic; some students will always be learders and others are follower,(3) difference in pulling weight.
 It means that there is some students who have no ability to contribute equally to work.
-In addition, Dmin (1998), mentions several weaknesses of cooperative learning-STAD are (1) it takes time to develop, (2) it is hard to develop exercise, (3) it is possible that a group come to wrong conclusion.
+In addition, Dmin (1998), mentions several weaknesses cooperative learning-STAD are (1) it takes time to develop, (2) it is hard to develop exercise, (3) it is possible that a group come to wrong conclusion.